retaildevcrews/helium/README.md

 ```

-Create a Service Principal for Container Registry
+#### Create a Service Principal for Container Registry

-- App Service will use this Service Principal to access Container Registry
+> Currently, App Service cannot access ACR via Managed Identity, so we have to create a Service Principal and grant access to that SP

 ```bash